Eaziey/GitHub_Commit_Explorer/README.md

 ---

 ## ✨ Features
-- 🔍 **Search GitHub Users** – Enter a username and fetch all public repositories
+- 🔍 **Search GitHub Users** – Enter a username and fetch all public repositories for any github user
-- 📜 **View Commits** – Browse commits for any repository
+- 📜 **View Commits** – Browse commits for any public repository
 - 📝 **Commit Details** – See files changed, additions, deletions, and diffs
 - ⭐ **Favourites** – Mark commits as favourites and manage them easily
 - 🔄 **Sorting** – Sort commits by newest or oldest